Kanban task management: how tasks are organised

 To disable Focus mode, simply click the brackets (> <) again.

-You can view and interact with tasks in a way that works best for you with task views.
-These determine how each of your individual tasks display in your Task Dashboard and Workspace.
+You can view and interact with tasks in a way that works best for you by configuring your task view settings.
+This determines how each of your tasks is viewed individually when opened.

 The different task view options are: